mbdevpl/VaDoR/README.md

 Current main features
 ---------------------

-The program is able to solve the above-defined problem in exponential time: O(2^n).
-Currently, it is able to analyze around 16500000 states (possible domino pieces configurations) before running out of memory.
-In such case, the program provides partial solution.
+The program is able to solve the above-defined problem in exponential time, O(2^n).
+Currently, it is able to analyze around 15000000 states (possible domino pieces configurations) before running out of memory.
+In such case, the program clears some of the memory, and although it is still able to produce a correct answer, the complexity increases beyond 2^n.

 There is also possibility to solve the problem using approximation.
-In such case, time complexity is polynomial: O(n^2).
+In such case, time complexity is polynomial, O(n^2).
 User can choose one of several approximation methods.

 The program accepts two input formats: XML and txt.
 XML format is described in detail in initial documentation, and txt in a separate document.
 You can find all documentation in the repository.